 Since the Council decision to go ahead with the Levee in 2010, there has been very little public discussion or consultation about the levee.
-We raised concerns in our submission to the Council’s budget in 2015 and continued to express concerns during the period set aside for public information sessions a few years ago – when they would have received unsolicited feedback anyhow.
+We raised concerns in our submission to the Council’s budget in 2015 and continued to express concerns during the period set aside for public information sessions a few years ago.
+Although they did not ask for it, they would have received unsolicited feedback anyhow.
+At that time, BEAM sent a letter to Council with our concerns and background information.
 Many others in the community have also raised concerns over that past few years.
 So the decision by the current Council to consult with the community before going ahead – and committing $20million to the project – is very welcome.

 In 2015, the budget papers indicated funding for “Stage 2” of the project which involves strategic planning for the acquisition of land and construction of the Levee.
 What was not clear was the total cost of the levee.
 It was at least $6 million in one report in 2009 (Preliminary Design Report 2009) but, in this report, the cost- benefit analysis only compared flood damage to property and infrastructure against the costs associated with construction of the levee.
 It omitted many of the environmental, social and financial costs as well as benefits of the levee – and it also omitted any mention of the costs and benefits of any alternatives to the levee.